-The Montana Department of Transportation, in partnership with the Montana Rest Area JV Partners (a C.A.
+MDT, in partnership with the Montana Rest Area JV Partners (a C.A.
 Rickert and Associates Inc./Diamond Construction Joint Venture) team, will be constructing a new rest area near Three Forks.
-This new rest area will include many modern design and safety improvements and will ultimately replace the dated and undersized rest area located at the 19th Avenue interchange in Bozeman.
+This new rest area will include many modern design and safety improvements including open sight lines for patrolling, security cameras, and LED lighting throughout the interior and exterior areas.
+The new rest area will ultimately replace the dated and undersized rest area located at the 19th Avenue interchange in Bozeman.

 A study in Minnesota noted that "Single-vehicle truck crash densities increase during all times of the day at distances greater than 30 miles beyond a rest area."